xbluedogx/mysql_utils/README.md

 current hosts in productions and then launches a mysql cli in the shell using a read only username and password.
 It can also use a variety of privileges such as a read write connection or a admin connections.
-It can also accept a hostname and just figure out usernames and passwords.
+It can also accept a hostname and automatically figure out usernames and passwords.
   - **mysql_cnf_builder.py**
 This script builds MySQL configuration files based on global defaults, and then overrides for workload type, hardware and MySQL version.
 Several example